The Importance of Sleep

 If you are waking up or having trouble falling asleep, what is on your mind?
 The past or the future?

-This is our starting point for the series forward.
-I cannot wait to connect with you to discuss how you can sleep better.
+This is our starting point for a consistent and satisfying sleep.
+I cannot wait to connect with you to discuss how your sleep improves after trying these tips.
 The importance of sleep is real friends.
 Get some good rest!